 We had a hard time rating this one for comfort because of the poor fit for our feet.
 Looking purely at the cushioning underfoot, there is a good amount in both the heel and forefoot.
-It wasn't as plush as the Hoka Tor Summit or The North Face Endurus Hike GTX but there was more cushioning in the Montara than the Keen Voyageur or the Lowa Renegade GTX Lo.
-However, because the cut was so wide in the size that we tested, and the arch support was so lacking, we didn't find this shoe very comfortable in the end.
-If you have wider feet or flat arches this shoe might be comfortable for you, and as such, we decided to give it an average grade for comfort.
+It wasn't as plush as some shoes we tested, but it certainly wasn't the least cushioned shoe, either.
+However, because the cut is so wide in the size that we tested, and the arch support so lacking, we didn't find this shoe very comfortable in the end.
+If you have wider feet or flat arches, this shoe might be comfortable for you, and as such, we decided to give it an average grade for comfort.

-The Montara has fairly good lateral support, but when it came to the arch, this shoe felt completely flat to us.
-The insole did have some decent shaping to it, but the wider fit and the difficulty we had tightening the shoes very closely made it hard for us to secure the shoe properly and as such it felt like there was hardly any arch support.
+The Montara has fairly good lateral support, but when it comes to the arch, this shoe feels completely flat to us.
+The insole does have some decent shaping to it, but the wider fit and the difficulty we had tightening the shoes very closely made it hard for us to secure the shoe properly and as such it feels like there's hardly any arch support.
 We particularly noticed this when we took these shoes out with a heavy pack and felt our arches collapsing with every step.
-Note that the other Ahnus models that we tested, the Sugarpine WP was also lacking in support a bit, but more because the shoe was so soft.

 The Vibram Megagrip sole on the Montara is sticky and works well on bare rock, but the lugs are on the shallow side, and we didn't get good traction on unconsolidated dirt.
-The Oboz Sawtooth BDry and Merrell Moab Ventilator had good traction on all surfaces thanks to their deep lugs and sticky rubber.
+Other shoes have better traction on all surfaces thanks to their deep lugs and sticky rubber.

-While not as light as the Ahnu Sugarpine (1.56 pounds), the Montara is light for a full leather shoe (1.78 pounds).
-The Lowa Renegade GTX Lo have a similar design but weigh 2 pounds in the size 10 that we tested, so if you are looking for the lightest leather shoe possible, the Montara is a good choice.
+While not as light as many shoes that we tested, the Montara is light for a full leather shoe (1.5 pounds).
+If you are looking for the lightest leather shoe possible, the Montara is a good choice.

 This shoe has a waterproof nubuck leather upper and an eVent waterproof membrane, and those do help to keep the water out.
-However, the ankle opening is only 3.25 inches off the ground, whereas the Oboz has 3.75 inches of clearance.
-This makes it more likely for an errant splash of water to get into the Montara and get your feet wet.
-We also had some leaking in the tongue area during our water resistance tests, unlike any of the other "waterproof" models in this review that did not leak at all.
+However, the ankle opening is only 3.25 inches off the ground, which makes it more likely for an errant splash of water to get into the Montara and get your feet wet.
+We also had some leaking in the tongue area during our water resistance tests, unlike most of the other "waterproof" models in this review that did not leak at all.

-The Montara retail for $145, which is on the higher end for the hiking shoe market.
+The Montara is on the higher end of pricing for the hiking shoe market.
 They are well-made and durable though, so they'll be a good value if they fit you properly.
-The Merrell Moab 2 Ventilator retail for only $100 and scored much higher than the Montaras.
+Other shoes scored higher and sell for less, so make sure the fit is right if you choose this shoe.

-Unfortunately the Ahnu Montara III was not our favorite pair.
-They were lacking in comfort and stability and didn't have the best waterproof capabilities either.
-They were a poor fit for our feet, but perhaps they'll fit yours well.
+Unfortunately, the Ahnu Montara III is not our favorite pair of hiking shoes.
+They are lacking in comfort and stability and don't have the best waterproof capabilities either.
+They are a poor fit for our feet, but perhaps they'll fit yours well.